 I’ve done five years of teaching at Peking University’s Guanghua School of Management in Beijing.
 I’ve now seen thousands of MBAs come and go.
 Some do a semester or a year.
 Some do their entire MBA in China.

 One question I do get a lot is: Should you do part (or all) of an MBA in China?
 What are the pros and the cons?
-What if you are from the US, Europe, or other places?
-How will it impact your career?
+What if you are from the US, Europe, Korea or other places?

 Point 1: China knowledge is now critical in some industries.
 But unnecessary in others.

 If you are in automotive, you simply have to understand China now.
 It doesn’t matter where you plan to live or work.
 China is the world’s auto biggest market by a long ways.
 Same for agriculture and most things related to mobile or consumer products.
 In these industries, China knowledge is now required and spending some time in China is a very good idea.
-I personally think there is no way to understand (or value) companies like Coca-Cola or Audi without understanding the China market.
+I personally think it is very difficult to understand (or value) companies like Coca-Cola or GM without understanding the China market.

 So with regards to studying and maybe working in China, I always tell my students to think industry first and geography second.
 The first will mostly determine the second.
 For example, if you are going to work in gaming, you are going to be in Las Vegas and Macau.
 If you are going into agriculture, you are going to be in the US and China (and other places).
 So try to answer the industry question first.

-Point 2: You can’t really understand China business without living here.
+Point 2: You can’t understand much of China business without spending time here.

 The days are long gone when you could just read China reports and “Doing Business in China” books.
 Everything is way too complicated now.
 And everything is changing too fast.
 You can easily spend your entire career studying just one part of the Chinese economy.
 This is not unlike studying part of the US or Europe.

 So this is a big reason for doing part of an MBA here.
 You can learn more in 2-3 months on the ground than in years reading reports.
 And you really do need a network of people.
 Most all the good China information comes through contacts, not reports.